 One such “feature” was rolled out in the last release of Lightroom CC and you have probably already heard of it – the brand new “Import” screen, which proved to be such a disaster for Lightroom users, that Adobe had to officially apologize, promising to bring the old Import screen back.
 But that’s not what I want to write about today.
 Instead, I want to focus on something that gets little attention, which is Adobe’s RAW processing engine.
 Many of us rely on Adobe’s RAW processing engine heavily for our photography needs, trusting that the software would handle RAW images properly, as it should.
 However, during the past few years, that’s really not what I have experienced.
 In fact, after working with other software, I found Adobe Camera RAW and Lightroom to be quite poor at properly handling RAW images.

-For example, when I initially reported RAW processing issues in Lightroom / ACR for the Nikon D810 (see my Nikon D810 review, along with the D810 vs D800E ISO comparison), I was under the impression that the newer version of Lightroom / ACR would address all the issues and make the D810 look comparable to what I was seeing in Nikon’s NX-D software.
+For example, when I initially reported RAW processing issues in Lightroom / ACR for the Nikon D810 (see my Nikon D810 review), I was under the impression that the newer version of Lightroom / ACR would address all the issues and make the D810 look comparable to what I was seeing in Nikon’s NX-D software.
 Nope, it has been over a year and the files still look pretty much the same at high ISOs.